jgraph/www.diagrams.net-source/_posts/2021-04-13-diagram-editor-theme.md

 The Sketch editor theme may also be useful to introduce younger children to diagramming or support them as they [add diagrams to their documents and in Google Classroom](/blog/google-classroom-diagrams.html) with the Google Drive add-in.

-Enable the [Sketch editor theme](/blog/sketch-online-whiteboard.html) as you would any other theme and refresh the page.
+Enable the [Sketch editor theme](/blog/sketch-online-whiteboard.html) in draw.io as you would any other theme and refresh the page.
 Alternatively, go to [sketch.diagrams.net](http://sketch.diagrams.net)
 <br />[<img src="/assets/img/blog/sketch-theme-tutorial.png" style="width=100%;max-width:600px;height:auto;" alt="Sketch theme is currently being developed">](https://app.diagrams.net/?splash=0&ui=sketch&title=#Uhttps%3A%2F%2Fraw.githubusercontent.com%2Fjgraph%2Fdrawio-diagrams%2Fdev%2Fblog%2Fboard-visual-tutorial.drawio)
 <br />_[Open this tutorial in the new Sketch theme at diagrams.net](https://app.diagrams.net/?splash=0&ui=sketch&title=#Uhttps%3A%2F%2Fraw.githubusercontent.com%2Fjgraph%2Fdrawio-diagrams%2Fdev%2Fblog%2Fboard-visual-tutorial.drawio)_
 <br />_**Tip:** Resize your browser to line everything up with the tutorial._